tk-notes/lucas-meier-blog/content/posts/2022/04/canettis-paradoxical-encryption-scheme/index.md

 two inputs with the same hash -- because the output space is smaller than the input space; more pigeons than holes.
-But, no one knows a collision, nor does anyone know procedure for efficiently finding one.
+But, no one knows a collision, nor does anyone know a procedure for efficiently finding one.
 Nonetheless, there does *exist* some program which immediately outputs a collision.
 And, if you tried to model collision resistance as a security game, you'd run into the issue that this preminiscent